CraftAcademyLabs/ca_course/javascript_introduction.md

 - Introduction to JQuery and DOM manipulation
 - Jasmine testing framework & comparison to RSpec
 - Observe differences and similarities between Ruby and Javascript
-- Understand difference between running code on the server vs. in the browser
+- Understand the difference between running code on the server vs. in the browser

 Javascript and Ruby (and most programming languages) have a lot in common.
 They both have variables, functions, arrays, and hashes.
 And thousands of other matching structures.
 But in many cases these are used slightly differently amongst languages.
 For instance, in Ruby a variable is declared like so: